fieldtrip/website/development/wizard.md

 ## Ideas for further refinement

 When the wizard has reached the end of the script, it would have to show that it is finished.
-Perhaps the code execution can be done in a seperate workspace and all variables copied to the main workspace when finished.
+Perhaps the code execution can be done in a separate workspace and all variables copied to the main workspace when finished.

 Using a key combination (e.g. Ctrl-R) the script can be reloaded.